erikyao/erikyao.github.io/_posts/2015-06-09-shapiro-wilk-test.md

 ---
 layout: post-mathjax
-title: "Shapiro Wilk Test"
+title: "Shapiro-Wilk Test for Normality"
-description: ""
+description: "To test whether the sample come from a normally distributed population"
 category: Math
 tags: [Math-Statistics]
 ---